 As with most technology advances, costs have come down as more users have come onboard; the cloud has now made its way “downstream” to the SMB market.
 The cloud is now a more than $4 Billion dollar industry, including Saas, Infrastructure as a Service (IaaS) and Platform as a Service (PaaS), and this industry is expected to continue growing rapidly as businesses and consumers move to the cloud delivery model.

-Office 365 on the cloud is Microsoft’s suite of business productivity software for SMBs.
-Microsoft Office 365 enables employees to work anytime, anywhere, on any device by providing remote access to a company’s email and Microsoft Office products.
+Microsoft 365 on the cloud is Microsoft’s suite of business productivity software for SMBs.
+Microsoft 365 enables employees to work anytime, anywhere, on any device by providing remote access to a company’s email and Microsoft Office products.

 Receiving all these services automatically reduces overall IT management costs for SMBs and relieves much of the burden on small IT teams.
 Managed service providers (MSPs) like Tolar Systems are also leveraging the cloud to deliver and manage network-based services, applications and equipment to their clients, entirely removing the need for small and medium businesses to maintain IT staff.

 For many SMBs, this change has freed them from the need to manage software upgrades and updates, and reduced the level of technical expertise required on a day to day basis to keep their software and applications running.